ricmac/Cybercultural/src/posts/rww/2009-interview-with-tbl.md

 ---
 title: "My Interview With Tim Berners-Lee, June 2009"
-description: "During a trip to Cambridge, MA, in June 2009, I visit the MIT headquarters of the World Wide Web Consortium (W3C).
+description: "During a trip to Cambridge, MA in June 2009, I visit the MIT headquarters of the World Wide Web Consortium (W3C).
 There I interview its director, and the web's inventor, Tim Berners-Lee."
 date: 2009-07-08
 permalink: "p/tim-berners-lee-interview-2009/"
 tags: ['web20', '2009', 'rww']